dekoza/mtgpl/docs/_sources/CSP.rst.txt

 :mtgtip:`Counterbalance<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/3/c329ff2b-0331-4934-a8df-870dd7bf402b.jpg?1593274911|https://scryfall.com/card/csp/31/counterbalance?utm_source=api>`
    Whenever an opponent casts a spell, you may reveal the top card of your library.
-If you do, counter that spell if it has the same converted mana cost as the revealed card.
+If you do, counter that spell if it has the same mana value as the revealed card.

 :mtgtip:`Drelnoch<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/5/954a1e9c-ed2f-4774-b2b7-166052a5c59a.jpg?1593274916|https://scryfall.com/card/csp/32/drelnoch?utm_source=api>`